rhaberkorn/applause2/README.md

 Please note the following restrictions/bugs:

 * You cannot publicly host the Jupyter Notebook as the sound is generated on the host machine.
-  Similarily, it would be tricky to wrap everything in a Docker container.
 * The output of some functions like Stream:toplot() is garbled.